marvelapp/code-test/README.md

 ## Specification
 * it should centre the image in the viewport
-* it should initially render the image at the zoom level that fits the image to the viewport, or 100% if the whole image fits
+* it should initially render the image at the zoom level that fits the image to the viewport, or 100% of the image if the whole image fits
-* it should allow zooming in and out in 5% increments
+* it should allow zooming in and out in 5% increments of the image
-* it should zoom in to a maximum of 100%
+* it should zoom in to a maximum of 100% of the image
-* it should zoom out to a minimum of 50%
+* it should zoom out to a minimum of 50% of the image
 * it should allow selection of any of the 3 sample images provided

 ## Sample images